scitran/client/Data-organization.md

 ### Virtual projects:  Collections

-Data management simplifies the task of reusing data.
-In a typical computer system, reusing the data typically means copying many files into a new directory tree.
-In a database, however, we can easily create a virtual experiment just by adding new fields into the database.
-The data stay in their position, but we see the virtual experiment by looking up all the files that are in the database field.
+In a typical computer system, reusing data typically means copying files into a new directory tree.
+In a database, however, we can reorganize data by adding new fields into the database.
+The data are not copied; we present the user with a new virtual experiment by just reorganizing pointers in the database.

-A collection is an entry, like a project, in the database.
-The contents of a collection are sessions, acquisitions, and files that are present in the database.
-In this way, a Collection looks just like a Project.
-The data and metadata in the Collection can be drawn from anywhere in the database.
-A Collection is a virtual project based on reusing data.  **Scitran** has many methods to interact with Collections
+Flywheel lets you select data for reuse by creating a Collection.
+The contents of a collection are sessions, acquisitions, and files that you choose from the database.
+In the user interface, a Collection looks like a Project.
+We think of a Collection as a virtual project based on reusing data.

+**Scitran** has many methods to interact with Collections

 [Flywheel collections manual](https://docs.flywheel.io/display/EM/Using+Collections)